springmusk026/vApp-Inject/README.md

 To use vApp-Inject in your Android project, follow these steps:

-1. Download the vApp-Inject project from [GitHub](https://github.com/springmusk026/vApp-Inject).
+1. Download or Clone the vApp-Inject project from [GitHub](https://github.com/springmusk026/vApp-Inject).

 ### Usage